 The article here also explains the principles I apply when suggesting a homeopathic approach to FIP.

 FIP Case, March 2003, using homeopathy and nutrition.

-More recently, one cat has so far survived FIP despite having had FIP.
+More recently, one cat has so far survived FIP for 18 months despite having had Steroids.
 This has been very hard to achieve, and uses a new technique I have developed.
 I do hope that more cases will show the technique useful to save more cats who got prednisone before the owners knew its dangers.

 I also have written two scientific papers based on my work with FIP, the latest of which is linked below.
 Some other cases since the first can be seen there, and the paper explains to other homeopaths how to work with an FIP case using homeopathy - it is intensive work, and the results published in this scientific paper are based on several hundred cases: HPATHY: FIP CASE MANAGEMENT BY HOMEOPATHY WITH BEFORE/AFTER PHOTOS

 Please note that it is often impossible to reply to aol email addresses so I suggest if you use aol that you contact me from any other email address, (perhaps a free yahoo email.)
 If that email does not work (happens sometimes, wish cyberstuff was more robust) please use the following email instead or as well.